Electronic/fiber artwork by Phillip Stearns

 "Maman, my hair is practically falling out, it's brittle, and I hate the smell."

 "Well, it's important, Annette.
-Mine's white already, but yours isn't, so it's important that you make it blond."
+Mine's white already, but yours isn't, so it's important you make it blond."

-"If it's so important that we have a Jewish ancestor somewhere on Papa's side, then why don't we leave like others have done?"
+"If it's so important we have a Jewish ancestor somewhere on Papa's side, then why don't we leave like others have done?"

 "Because, my darling, Papa is ill, and I am old, and we don't have a chance to start a new life elsewhere."